Fire Safety Standard for Cigarettes

 Standards

-The new law is designed to save lives by reducing the risk that cigarettes will ignite upholstered furniture, mattresses, household furnishings and other combustible material found in home, care facilities and office.
+The new law is designed to save lives by reducing the risk that cigarettes will ignite upholstered furniture, mattresses, household furnishings, and other combustible materials found in homes, care facilities, and offices.
 According to nationwide statistics from the Coalition for Fire Safe Cigarettes and the National Fire Protection Association, roughly one in four fire-related deaths is caused by smoking materials.

 Fire-safe cigarettes cost the same and have the same characteristics as other cigarettes.
 The law contains provisions for stores to sell their existing inventory of cigarettes 53-7-403(8).